greenelab/covid19-review/content/95-ismms-himc-appendix.md

 transmission of the virus and so, these factors must be taken into consideration when estimating the R~0~.

+#### Significance

-**Significance**: Public health authorities use the basic reproductive number to determine the severity of disease.
+Public health authorities use the basic reproductive number to determine the severity of disease.
 An accurate estimate of R~0~ will inform intervention strategies.
 This model can be applied to different locations to assess the potential impact of COVID-19.

+#### Credit

+*This review was undertaken by Tamar Plitt and Katherine Lindblad as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

 ### Antibody responses to SARS-CoV-2 in COVID-19 patients: the perspective application of serological tests in clinical practice